LineageOS/lineage_wiki/pages/how-tos/contributing_to_apps.md

 ### gradle-generatebp

-LineageOS apps use the [gradle-generatebp](https://github.com/lineage-next/gradle-generatebp) tool.
+Some LineageOS apps use the [gradle-generatebp](https://github.com/lineage-next/gradle-generatebp) tool.
 This Gradle plugin automatically generates .bp files (Android Blueprint build files) for imported libraries, allowing developers to choose which dependencies to use from AOSP and which to include as prebuilts.

 #### Usage